NicolasRementeria/Azure-KQL-Queries-Examples/SLO and Error Budget examples.md

-# Calculate SLO, %Pass and Remining Error Budget
+# Calculate SLO, %Pass and Remaining Error Budget

 For this query to work, the  table must contain an aggregation of the availability of the product.